 Three Important Documents for Your Home Remodeling Project

-As we celebrate the 4th of July with family and friends – we recognize that the Declaration of Independence and the Constitution were without question two of the most important documents in the building of our country.
+The Declaration of Independence and the Constitution were without question two of the most important documents in the building of our country.

 There are also some very important documents you should pay attention to when you’re remodeling your home.